Akuboja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. Give owner and group owner executable permission and other user read permission
 7. Give all user executable permission
 8. Give only other user permission
+9. Give full access to owner, read and execute access to group, and write and execute access to other